innotrade/enapso-graphdb-admin/README.md

 ## Update User Role and Authorities

-Update the user's roles (read/write rights) for certain repositories: if security is on then for Updating Exisiting User user role need to be Adminstrator else operation not performed
+Update the user's roles (read/write rights) for certain repositories: if security is on then for Updating Existing User, user role need to be Adminstrator else operation not performed

 ```javascript
 graphDBEndpoint